-While researchers found that sales of sugary drinks fell in Philadelphia after the tax, beverage income in close-by cities and counties without the fee went up.
+While researchers found that sales of sugary drinks fell in Philadelphia after the tax, beverage income in nearby cities and counties without the fee went up.
 That shows human beings might also have been journeying to get their soda at a reduced rate.
 Adjusting for this shift, researchers discovered sales dropped 38% usual.

 adults, Natalie Muth, a pediatrician and registered dietitian in Carlsbad, California, stated.
 But they are not the simplest ones stricken by excessive sugar consumption — about 12% of adults living with diabetes in the United States.
 Daily intake of sugary drinks has also been related to a greater danger of untimely demise.